Old Tom Morris: Early golf career

 The house where Morris was born no longer exists, but it is thought to be close to 121 North Street, St Andrews.
 He was the son of a weaver, and was educated at Madras College in his home town.
 He began golf by age ten, by knocking wine-bottle corks pierced with nails (to serve as balls) around the streets of the town using a homemade club, in informal matches against other youths; this was known as 'sollybodkins'.
 He started caddying and playing golf from a young age, and formally was hired as an apprentice at age 14 to Allan Robertson, generally regarded as the world's first professional golfer; Robertson ran the St Andrews Links and an equipment-making business.
 Morris served four years as apprentice and a further five years as journeyman under Robertson, by most accounts the world's top player from about 1843 until his death in 1859.

 From the early 1840s, Robertson often chose Morris as his partner in challenge matches, played by alternate shot format, which were the principal form of competition at that time.
 It was said the two never lost a team match played on even terms.
 The team became known as "The Invincibles".
 By the time Morris was in his early 20s he was the second-best player in St. Andrews, close to Robertson in golf skill, and won an informal match from him over the Old Course in 1843, but the two players rarely played seriously head-to-head.
 As Robertson's employee, Morris was in somewhat of an awkward position.
 He was a long-time member of the St Andrews Golf Club.

 Moves to Prestwick

-Morris worked under Robertson at St Andrews until 1848, when he was fired on the spot after being caught by Robertson playing the new gutta percha golf ball; Robertson had a profitable business making the featherie ball, which was threatened by the emergence of the guttie.
+Morris worked under Robertson at St Andrews until 1848, when he was fired on the spot after being caught by Robertson playing the new gutta percha golf ball ("guttie"); Robertson had a profitable business making the featherie golf ball, which was threatened by the emergence of the guttie.
 Morris was then hired by Prestwick Golf Club in 1851, which was just starting up.
 At Prestwick, he designed, laid out, and maintained the course, ran his own golf equipment business selling gutties and clubs, gave instruction to players, and ran events.
 He was influential in beginning The Open Championship in 1860, along with James Fairlie, and struck the very first shot in that event.